Macroscopic Stochastic Thermodynamics: Applications

 in terms of the occupation densities $c:=n/M$.
-Hence, the macroscopic entropy production \eqref{ldb_macro} for transitions between single-unit states $i$ and $i \pm 1$ takes the form

-where $\phi(c)=u(c)/T-s_\mathrm{int}(c)$ is the scaled Helmholtz free energy divided by the temperature $T$ and the nonconservative part $a_{\pm \rho} = \pm a $ favors rotation along the single-unit states.
+Hence, the macroscopic entropy production \eqref{ldb_macro} for transitions {$|\rho|=i$ between single-unit states $i$ and $i + 1$ takes the form } where $\phi(c)=u(c)/T-s_\mathrm{int}(c)$ is the scaled Helmholtz free energy divided by the temperature $T${, as introduced in \eqref{helmoltz}}, and the nonconservative part $a_{\pm \rho} = \pm a $ favors {unidirectional} rotation along the single-unit states.
 With attractive interactions $u_i = -\mathcal{J} >0$ equal for all state $i$, this class of systems includes the driven Curie-Weiss model, i.e. the mean-field Ising model ($q=2$) -- in which $c_1-c_2=m$ is the magnetization -- and the ferromagnetic mean-field Potts model ($q \geq 3$).
-In all cases, the state of a unit can be identified with a spin orientation.
+In all cases, the state of a unit can be identified with a spin orientation{, see Fig. \ref{fig:Potts}}.

-A possible choice of single-unit transition rates that respects the local detailed balance is the so-called Arrhenius form that is characterized by a constant kinetic factor $\gamma$.
-In this case, the scaled macroscopic transition rates for the transitions $\rho$ considered in \eqref{macro_epr_rho_Potts} reads
+A possible choice of single-unit transition rates that respects the local detailed balance is the so-called Arrhenius form that is characterized by {an exponential form and a global time scale $1/\gamma$ \cite{meibohm2024small}}.
+In this case, the scaled macroscopic transition rates \eqref{r_rho} for transitions {$\rho=i$ (resp. $\rho=1-i$) between single unit states $i$ and $i+1$ (resp. $i-1$) reads}

-with $-1 \leq \xi \leq 1$.
-Extensions have been studied that include a constant energy bias for each state $i$, interactions between different single-unit states and coupling to baths at different temperatures \cite{Herpich2020Jun}.
+with $-1 \leq \xi \leq 1$. {Note that the logarithm of $r_i(c)/r_{-i}(c)$ equals precisely \eqref{macro_epr_rho_Potts} with the change of internal entropy $s_\text{int}$ given by $\ln(c_i/c_{i +1})$.} Extensions have been studied that include a constant energy bias for each state $i$, interactions between different single-unit states and coupling to baths at different temperatures \cite{Herpich2020Jun}.